 For those who want to ensure the best protection against the spread of Covid-19 through contact of high touch surfaces like gym equipment and other hard surfaces, wearing disposable gloves is likely not the answer.
-There are easy solutions like the use of personal hand sanitizers however and companies like Arctic Chiller have repurposed some of their product to provide these solutions for gym-goers and other general use.
+There are easy solutions like the use of personal hand sanitizers and companies like Bacoban have developed a line of products for personal and professional use.

 ALWAYS, ALWAYS PRACTICE SOCIAL DISTANCING

 It is imperative that you maintain a six-foot barrier between the people around you at the gym at all times.
 Some guidelines for spin studios are even greater, requiring bikes to be nine-feet apart.